tedneward/Research/content/languages/index.md

 		* 16-byte/128-bit: if you have to ask...
 		* "word" or "natural" sized, which is the natural "size" of the CPU (typically, in 2021, this is 64 bits)
 	* **Floating-points**: fractional numbers, usually represented in [IEEE 754](https://ieeexplore.ieee.org/document/8766229) ([Wikipedia](https://en.wikipedia.org/wiki/IEEE_754)) format.
 	* **Pointers**: One common primitive type is a pointer to a memory location (whether directly manipulable by the programmer or not); Java, for example, talks about `Object o = new Object();` as allocating an object `o`, but in truth `o` is a reference to the object created, not the object itself.
 The reference `o` is allocated on the stack, whereas the object `o` points to is allocated out of the heap.
+Pointers/references are almost always word/natural-sized.

 * **Composite**: these are the various "structures" that a programmer can build up out of primitives.
 Some are built within the language (arrays within C/C++/Java/C#, etc), some are built using language constructs (`class` or `struct` within C++/Java/C#/etc).
 I tend to break these into "simple composite types" (composites provided by the language itself) and "complex composite types" (composites defined by the developer), also sometimes known as "user-defined types" (UDTs).